 If your answer is yes, then why not spend a summer abroad in Japan?

-In this article, you can discover why summer is an optimal time for every student to participate in intercultural exchange programs.
+In this article, you can discover why summer is an optimal time for every student to participate in intercultural exchange programs in JAPAN!
 However, some may feel overloaded with information on the Internet, but don’t worry because Schoolynk is here to help you.
 This time, we will introduce to you the three most popular organizations that you can contact to apply for a summer program in Japan.
 In addition, you can have ideas about the top Japanese universities that usually conduct summer programs for international students!

-How to find the right program?
+How to find the right Japanese Summer Program?

 There’s a wide variety of Japanese summer programs for you to choose from, but it’s important to make sure you are choosing a suitable program to participate in.
 Each program that we are about to introduce might vary in length.
 Therefore, before you start researching for summer abroad programs, ask yourself the following questions: